 Ujda Chaman Movie Review: Sunny Singh's Film Fails To Grow On You Despite An Intriguing Concept

-"Dilon ki baat karta hain zamaana lekin mohabbat aaj bhi chehre se hoti hain," quips a character while trying to explain how true love is all about embracing each other along with their shortcomings.
+"Dilon ki baat karta hain zamaana lekin mohabbat aaj bhi chehre se hoti hain," quips a character while trying to explain how true love is all about embracing each other along with the shortcomings.
 It's a bittersweet moment in 'Ujda Chaman'.
 Sadly, there are very few such scenes in this Sunny Singh starrer.

-What's Yay: The concept of a male-pattern baldness is pretty interesting
+What's Yay: The concept of male-pattern baldness is pretty interesting

-What's Nay: Direction and the screenplay
+What's Nay: Direction and screenplay

 Popcorn Refill: Interval